Belchuke/RaspberryBinaryClock/README.md

 after that create the service by typing the following command
 * sudo nano clock_script.service

-After that copy this piece into the script
+After that copy the context of Service Setup into clock_script.service

-[Unit]

-Description= Binary clock

-After=multi-user.target

-[Service]

-Type=simple

-ExecStart=/usr/bin/python /home/pi/Clock.py

-Restart=on-abort

-[Install]

-WantedBy=multi-user.target

 # Closing and starting service